 Nara Roesler New York is pleased to present Exploded View, André Griffo's first solo show in the United States.
-With a critical essay by Lúcia Stumpf, the show brings together around 12 works by the artist developed over the last year specifically the exhibition.
+The show brings together around 12 works by the artist developed over the last year specifically the exhibition.

 With a background in Architecture, André Griffo considers the representation of elaborate architectural spaces to be an integral part of his poetics.
 “The main theme of my research is religion,” says the artist, who through his work seeks to reflect on how religion has been used as a tool for control and domination throughout history.
 Griffo uses religious architecture to examine the historical relationship between the presence and power of the church from Brazil’s colonial past to the present day, where neo-Pentecostal pastors use religion to influence politics, while simultaneously being linked to paramilitary groups.